Joseph E. Ransdell

 Joseph Eugene Ransdell (October 7, 1858 – July 27, 1954) was an attorney and politician from Louisiana.
 Beginning in 1899, he was elected for seven consecutive terms as United States representative from Louisiana's 5th congressional district.
 He subsequently served for three terms in the United States Senate from Louisiana before being defeated in the 1930 Democratic primary for the seat by Governor Huey Long.

 Background

 Born in Alexandria in Rapides Parish in central Louisiana, Ransdell attended public schools.
+He was Roman Catholic by birth.
 In 1882, he graduated from Union College in Schnectady, New York.
 He returned to Louisiana to read the law with an established firm, and was admitted to the bar in 1883.

 He practiced from 1883 to 1889 in Lake Providence in East Carroll Parish.
 Ransdell's law partner during the 1880s was his younger brother, Francis Xavier Ransdell, who years later was elected as a judge of the Louisiana 6th Judicial District Court.

 Joseph Ransdell served as district attorney for the 8th Judicial District of Louisiana for 15 years, from 1884 to 1896.
 He also had a plantation, where he cultivated cotton and pecan groves.
 From 1896 to 1899, he served on the Fifth Levee District Board.
 In 1898, he was a member of the state constitutional convention.